corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 The `src` directory is structured as follows:

-* `main` contains the source of the CorDapp
+* `main` contains the CorDapp source.
-* `test` contains example unit tests, as well as a node driver for running the CorDapp from IntelliJ
+* `test` contains example unit tests and a node driver for running the CorDapp from IntelliJ.
-* `integrationTest` contains an example integration test
+* `integrationTest` contains an example integration test.

-Within `main`, we have the following directories:
+`main` contains the following directories:

-* `java`, which contains the source-code for our CorDapp:
+* `java`, which contains the CorDapp's source code:

-    * `TemplateFlow.java`, which contains a template `FlowLogic` subclass
+    * `TemplateFlow.java`, which contains a template `FlowLogic` subclass.
-    * `TemplateState.java`, which contains a template `ContractState` implementation
+    * `TemplateState.java`, which contains a template `ContractState` implementation.
-    * `TemplateContract.java`, which contains a template `Contract` implementation
+    * `TemplateContract.java`, which contains a template `Contract` implementation.
-    * `TemplateSerializationWhitelist.java`, which contains a template `SerializationWhitelist` implementation
+    * `TemplateSerializationWhitelist.java`, which contains a template `SerializationWhitelist` implementation.
-    * `TemplateApi.java`, which contains a template API for the deprecated Corda webserver
+    * `TemplateApi.java`, which contains a template API for the deprecated Corda webserver.
-    * `TemplateWebPlugin.java`, which registers the API and front-end for the deprecated Corda webserver
+    * `TemplateWebPlugin.java`, which registers the API and front-end for the deprecated Corda webserver.
-    * `TemplateClient.java`, which contains a template RPC client for interacting with our CorDapp
+    * `TemplateClient.java`, which contains a template RPC client for interacting with our CorDapp.

-* `resources/META-INF/services`, which contains various registries:
+* `resources/META-INF/services`, which contains registries:

-    * `net.corda.core.serialization.SerializationWhitelist`, which registers the CorDapp’s serialisation whitelists
+    * `net.corda.core.serialization.SerializationWhitelist`, which registers the CorDapp’s serialisation whitelists.
-    * `net.corda.webserver.services.WebServerPluginRegistry`, which registers the CorDapp’s web plugins
+    * `net.corda.webserver.services.WebServerPluginRegistry`, which registers the CorDapp’s web plugins.

-* `resources/templateWeb`, which contains a template front-end
+* `resources/templateWeb`, which contains a template frontend.

 In a production CorDapp:

-* We would remove the files related to the deprecated Corda webserver (`TemplateApi.java`, `TemplateWebPlugin.java`, `resources/templateWeb`, and `net.corda.webserver.services.WebServerPluginRegistry`) and replace them with a production-ready webserver.
+* Remove the files related to the deprecated Corda webserver (`TemplateApi.java`, `TemplateWebPlugin.java`, `resources/templateWeb`, and `net.corda.webserver.services.WebServerPluginRegistry`)
+and replace them with a production-ready webserver.
-* We would also move `TemplateClient.java` into a separate module so that it is not included in the CorDapp.
+* Move `TemplateClient.java` into a separate module to exclude it from the CorDapp.